Leading Venture Capital Fund, Spark Capital and MUIP Investing $20 Million in Liquidity Capital at a $100 Million Valuation

+The investment will be utilized to accelerate Liquidity's unique forecasting and underwriting technology development and to both establish and expand its businesses globally, with particular attention to Asia and the United States.
+Meitav Dash is expected to book a $20-$25 million profit for its early investment

-NEW YORK, NY / ACCESSWIRE / October 22, 2020 / Spark Capital, the leading American venture capital fund (approximately $5 billion AUM) and the innovation fund, MUFG Innovation Partners Co., Ltd. (MUIP), a part of the Mitsubishi UFJ Financial Group are investing $20 million in Liquidity Capital, a subsidiary of Meitav Dash, at a first investment round (Series A) which reflects Liquidity's valuation of $100 million (post-money).
+New York, New York--(Newsfile Corp. - October 22, 2020) - Spark Capital, the leading American venture capital fund (approximately $5 billion AUM) and the innovation fund, MUFG Innovation Partners Co., Ltd. (MUIP), a part of the Mitsubishi UFJ Financial Group are investing $20 million in Liquidity Capital, a subsidiary of Meitav Dash, at a first investment round (Series A) which reflects Liquidity's valuation of $100 million (post-money).
 The investors invested an aggregated amount of $20 million.
 The investors have been allocated, in the aggregated, with approximately 20% holdings in Liquidity's share capital (fully diluted).

 The Investment funds are primarily designated to accelerate the continued development of the technology developed by Liquidity and to establish and expand Liquidity's business, including the investment funds managed by it, globally and with particular attention to Asia and the United States.